Rajasthan: Ancient times

 Parts of what is now Rajasthan were partly part of the Vedic Civilisation and the Indus Valley civilisation.
 Kalibangan, in Hanumangarh district, was a major provincial capital of the Indus Valley Civilisation.
 Topsfield writes that the Rajputs first entered India from the north west in the first millennium A.D.
 They established kingdoms in western India in the region that is now known as Rajasthan.

 An archaeological excavation at the Balathal site in Udaipur district shows a settlement contemporary with the Harrapan civilisation dating back to 3000–1500 BCE.
 Stone Age tools dating from 5,000 to 200,000 years were found in Bundi and Bhilwara districts of the state.

 The Minor Rock Edict 3 of Ashoka, found on the platform in front of the Bairat Temple of Viratnagar, Rajasthan.

-The Matsya kingdom of the Vedic civilisation of India is said to roughly corresponded to the former state of Jaipur in Rajasthan and included the whole of Alwar with portions of Bharatpur.
+The Matsya kingdom of the Vedic civilisation of India is said to roughly correspond to the former state of Jaipur in Rajasthan and included the whole of Alwar with portions of Bharatpur.
 The capital of Matsya was at Viratanagar (modern Bairat), which is said to have been named after its founder King Virata.

 Bhargava identifies the two districts of Jhunjhunu and Sikar and parts of Jaipur district along with Haryana districts of Mahendragarh and Rewari as part of Vedic state of Brahmavarta.
 Bhargava also locates the present day Sahibi River as the Vedic Drishadwati River, which along with Saraswati River formed the borders of the Vedic state of Brahmavarta.
 Manu and Bhrigu narrated the Manusmriti to a congregation of seers in this area.
 The ashrams of Vedic seers Bhrigu and his son Chayvan Rishi, for whom Chyawanprash was formulated, were near Dhosi Hill, part of which lies in Dhosi village of Jhunjhunu district of Rajasthan and part of which lies in Mahendragarh district of Haryana.

 The Western Kshatrapas (405–35 BCE), the Saka rulers of the western part of India, were successors to the Indo-Scythians and were contemporaneous with the Kushans, who ruled the northern part of the Indian subcontinent.
 The Indo-Scythians invaded the area of Ujjain and established the Saka era (with their calendar), marking the beginning of the long-lived Saka Western Satraps state.

 The Allahabad Pillar Inscription (also known as the Prayaga Pillar Inscription) of Samudragupta, AD 360, records that the Abhiras were a powerful tribe who ruled over the whole of Rajasthan.